chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [HSplitLoRA: A Heterogeneous Split Parameter-Efficient Fine-Tuning Framework for Large Language Models](https://arxiv.org/abs/2505.02795): split-learnng + LoRA, fine-tune on client device, set different rank for different weights
 - [ ] [Improving the Serving Performance of Multi-LoRA Large Language Models via Efficient LoRA and KV Cache Management](https://arxiv.org/abs/2505.03756): explore the dependencies between requests and LoRAs to reduce TTFT
 - [ ] [Beyond Zero Initialization: Investigating the Impact of Non-Zero Initialization on LoRA Fine-Tuning Dynamics](https://arxiv.org/abs/2505.23194): LoRA algorithm analyze
+- [ ] [Ratel: Optimizing Holistic Data Movement to Fine-tune 100B Model on a Consumer GPU](https://ieeexplore.ieee.org/document/11113169): with 1) active gradient offloading, and 2) holistic traffic-aware activation swapping mechanism, accepted by ICDE'25
+- [ ] [Communication-Efficient MoE Fine-Tuning with Locality-Aware Expert Placement](https://ieeexplore.ieee.org/document/11183830): fine-tune on MoE models with locality awareness (not sure difference with training), accepted by ICDCS'25
+- [ ] [JENGA: Enhancing LLM Long-Context Fine-tuning with Contextual Token Sparsity](https://www.usenix.org/conference/atc25/presentation/wang-tuowei): utilize sparsity for fine-tuning, accepted by ATC'25
+- [ ] [mTuner: Accelerating Parameter-Efficient Fine-Tuning on Multi-GPU Servers with Elastic Tensor](https://www.usenix.org/conference/atc25/presentation/huang-kezhao): use elastic tensors to do optimizations such as improving temporal memory utilization, relaxing data dependence, and accumulating runtime tensors in a memory-adaptive way, accepted by ATC'25

 #### Combining fine-tuning/training with inference

 - [ ] [Deferred Continuous Batching in Resource-Efficient Large Language Model Serving](https://dl.acm.org/doi/abs/10.1145/3642970.3655835)
 - [ ] [Latency-Guaranteed Co-Location of Inference and Training for Reducing Data Center Expenses](https://ieeexplore.ieee.org/document/10630927): place training and inference together, control the inference latency to the desired SLO, while maximizing the throughput of the training jobs co-located on the same GPUs, accepted by ICDCS'24
+- [ ] [Colocating ML Inference and Training with Fast GPU Memory Handover](https://www.usenix.org/conference/atc25/presentation/wang-jiali): handle the GPU memory useage in both inference and training, accepted by ATC'25
+- [ ] [Resource Multiplexing in Tuning and Serving Large Language Models](https://www.usenix.org/conference/atc25/presentation/he-yongjun): a new iteration-level multitasking scheduling mechanism, an Autograd engine that transforms a tuning task into a suspendable pipeline, and an inference engine capable of batching inference and tuning requests, accepted by ATC'25

 #### Serving Long-Context